luyufan498/Adaptive-Computing-Challenge-2021/README.md

-## Video pipelines in the demo:
+## Gstreamer video processing pipes in the demo
-###  Architecture of the video pipeline and management branch:
+###  Architecture of the video processing pipes:
-The management branch is responible for checking the scenerio of input videos.
-The structure of video pipeline is (1080P mode) as follow:
+ The structure of video processing pipes is as follow.
+In our demo, there are two kinds of branches: 1) management branch and 2) main AI inference branch.

 ![architecture of the video pipeline ](./media/figures/pipelinestructure.svg)
 (Figure: video pipeline in 1080P mode.)